Existing;

 - Financial guarantees in foreign currency of any amount from onshore banks.

-- Financial guarantees from Labuan Offshore Banks, non-resident individuals and non-residentshareholders, related or associate companies which are not financial institutions.
+- Financial guarantees from Labuan Offshore Banks, non-resident individuals and non-resident

-* The above credit facilities are excluded from the computation of the RM5 millionlimit.
+* The above credit facilities are excluded from the computation of the RM5 million limit.

-* Allowed to obtain credit facilities in Ringgit up to aggregate of RM50,000 fromany non-resident individual.
+* Allowed to obtain credit facilities in Ringgit up to aggregate of RM50,000 from any non-resident individual.

 Existing;